nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-02-18-MARS_OPPORTUNITY.md

 ----
 ### DATE: February 18, 2004
 ----
-Try (Just a Little Bit Harder) by Janis Joplin
-X-ray Eyes by Kiss
+Try (Just a Little Bit Harder) by Janis Joplin<br />X-ray Eyes by Kiss

 ##### Comment:
 * for the rock abrasion tool's second attempt at Mojo 2,